The Bright Side (Lenka album): Background

-After self-releasing her third album, Shadows, on her own label, Skipalong Records, Lenka began writing her fourth effort.
+After self-releasing her third studio album, Shadows, on her own label, Skipalong Records, Lenka began writing her fourth effort.
 Lenka's third album came after her departure from Epic Records.
 Despite leaving her record company, in May 2015 it was announced that the album would be jointly released between Skipalong and Sony-ATV Music Publishing, which traditionally publishes Lenka's songs.
 The album was published through Sony ATV's record label, Hickory Records and Sony Red Music Distribution.
 Co-president of Sony ATV US, Danny Strickt, stated that "Sony/ATV is excited to be taking this innovative approach with Lenka whose music has long been hugely popular with brands, TV shows and filmmakers.
 The new partnership perfectly illustrates how the company’s A&R and synch teams can effectively combine to create new opportunities for our songwriters."
 Sony-ATV US vice-president said that "This is a really special partnership Sony/ATV has struck with Lenka.
 Our synch department has had such incredible success with her in the past and is receiving widespread interest for this new album."

+Prior to her solo career, Lenka was known in Australia for her television appearances on Cheez TV and her work with the band Decoder Ring, particularly on the Somersault soundtrack.
+Although she initially gained recognition domestically as part of ensembles, it was her solo work that drew significant attention abroad, especially in Japan, where she found a particularly strong following.
+By the time of her fourth album, she had become associated with an indie pop sound characterized by brightness and optimism.